MasterGowen/edx-adapt/tools/transform_to_adapt/README.md

-# Script to transform problem into adaptive capa problem.
+# Script to transform problem into adaptive capa problem

-Currently script supports transformation for two main problems: `Multiple Choice` and `Checkbox`.
+Currently script supports transformation for two main problems:
+`Multiple Choice` and `Checkbox`.
 For example Checkbox problem:

 ```xml